 Just thinking.. why doesn’t any file system (that I know about) have at least 3 master file tables?
-One at the beginning, middle, and end of the drive?
-Think of the speed increase when searching for files, and the added resiliency!
+One positioned at the beginning, middle, and end of the drive?
+Think of the speed increase when searching for files & folders, and the added resiliency!
 The drive heads would never have to seek more than 1/3 of the platter to read from the MFT.

-Sigh.
-I should write my own FS.. just give me a team and a few decades lol.
+I should write my own File System.. just give me a team and a few decades lol.